crisGriebler/crisGriebler/README.md

 - 👯 I’m looking to collaborate on **Machine learning / Artificial Intelligence projects**

-- 💬 Ask me about **Data Science, Artificial Intelligence and Science**
+- 💬 Ask me about **Data Science, Artificial Intelligence and Nuclear Physics**

 - 📫 How to reach me **cristiangrb@gmail.com**